wendersoncard/WordPress-Netflix-Style-Video-Streaming-Theme/README.md

 ## Change Log

-* Image Optimization
+* Image Optimisation
-* Set a maxiumum value for the homepage carousels in WordPress customizer
+* Set a maximum value for the homepage carousels in WordPress customizer
 * Added page navigation for view all category pages (this is set in the Reading setting option in WP admin)
 * Only show recently watched for logged in users
 * Meta data added to track recently watched based on user id